 film and video lecture self-study ca. 10 hrs

-practical assignments (20 % of the final grade)
+written assignments about the lectures and the literature (20 % of the final grade)

-attendance at and active participation in lectures, workgroups and practicals is obligatory
+presence and active participation in lectures and tutorials is obligatory

 when failing final deadline or grade, there will be one possibility for re-examination before July 1st.